 6. Countries your personal data will be sent to and why

-If data is transferred from within the EEA to a jurisdiction outside the EEA, it is done so under a Data Transfer Agreement, which contain standard data protection contract clauses.
-The European Commission has adopted standard data protection contract clauses (known as the Model Clauses) which provide safeguards for personal information that is transferred outside of Europe.
-We use Model Clauses when transferring personal data outside of Europe.
+If data is transferred from within the UK to a jurisdiction outside the UK, it is done so under a Data Transfer Agreement, which contain standard data protection contract clauses.
+The UK has adopted standard data protection contract clauses (known as the Model Clauses) which provide safeguards for personal information that is transferred outside of the UK.
+We use Model Clauses when transferring personal data outside of UK.
 If you wish to know more about international transfers of your personal data, you may contact our Data Protection Officer at email@example.com.

 7. How and why TAL uses ‘Cookies’ and other similar technologies

 This type of information obtained through cookies will not be disclosed outside TAL or our authorized Third-Party Data Processors.
 It will not be used for unsolicited communications.

 Cookies located on your computer do not contain your name but an IP address.
 In many case, after the user's session is cancelled the information contained in the cookies is no longer available to TAL.

 Please ensure that your computer setting reflects whether you are happy to accept cookies or not.
 You can set your browser to warn you before accepting cookies, or you can simply set it to refuse them, although you may not have access to all the features of the website if you do so.
 See your browser "Help" button for how you can do this.
 Some Flash Cookies may not be affected by such settings.
 You do not need to have cookies on to use or navigate through many parts of this website.
 Remember that if you use different computers in different locations you will need to ensure that each browser is adjusted to suit your cookie preferences.

 For further information about Cookies including how to refuse them, please visit www.allaboutcookies.org